 Readability review

 As I have said, the readability part of on-page SEO is challenging.
-But as you have read, Google wants the user to have a great experience, and good clean and concise content makes for a better experience.
+But as you have read, Google wants the user to have a great experience, and clean and concise content makes for a better experience.

-Not only does the ready enjoy your content, but they stay on the page longer.
+Not only does the reader enjoy your content, but they stay on the page longer.
 The longer they stay on your page, the better your page ranks.
 That, after all, is what you hope to achieve and why you work so hard doing the research and writing.

-Tip 5: Onpage SEO
+Tip 5: On-page SEO

 Outbound links